lap00zza/Grabber/README.md

 1. Install a user script manager.
 I recommend [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 2. Install Grabber
 3. Open any 9anime watch page.
 Example: [Shingeki No Kyojin 2](https://9anime.to/watch/shingeki-no-kyojin-season-2.3v16)
-4. The Grab All button will appear near RapidVideo.
+4. The Grab All button will appear near the Server.
 Click it!
 5. Make sure to keep a download manager handy.
 The grabbed links will be copied to your clipboard.

+> :information_source: Read [How to download episodes?](https://github.com/lap00zza/Grabber/wiki/How-to-download-episodes%3F) for more details.

-:warning: **If you get a Tampermonkey page requesting origin permission, remember to click allow.**
+> :warning: **If you get a Tampermonkey page requesting origin permission, remember to click allow.**

 ## What is metadata.json?
 > You can use [Renamer](https://github.com/lap00zza/Renamer) to bulk rename files using metadata.json